phax/peppol-shared-ui/README.md

 # News and Noteworthy

+v0.9.2 - work in progress
+* Updated to peppol-commons 12.1.0
+* The SML URL suffixes are now editable

 v0.9.1 - 2025-10-28
 * Removed the hardcoded "Peppol " prefix before Document Type code list entries